German Luftwaffe and the MiG-29 Fulcrum

 How do these findings affect MiGFlug?

-Of course, we are not serious here.
-We are not an Air Force and weapons, fuel capacity and as well as radio systems and radar is not important for us – and the flights in the MiG-29UB.
+Of course, we say this tongue-in-cheek — we are not an air force, and weapons, fuel capacity, radio systems, and radar are not important for us – and the flights in the MiG-29UB.
 All we want is the sheer power for the Edge of Space flights in the MiG-29.
 The MiG-29 has a thrust/weight ratio of 1.09, a max speed of more than 2400km/h (Mach 2.25, 1490 mph) and a climb rate of 330m/s!
 Remember: “It’s a rocket”.
 Other important things for our customers: The excellent view from the backseat, the beauty of the jet and – with limitations – the manoeuvrability.
 For most MiGFlug MiG-29 passengers it is more than they can handle anyway, but we had some crazy guys who wanted up to 9.2g.

 Articles and Ressources